 - a.
-Development Services has the authority to approve preliminary subdivision plans without review by either the City Council or the Board of Adjustment except in the following situations: - The preliminary subdivision plan is within a Historic Overlay District or of a designated Historic Landmark; - ii.
+Development Services has the authority to approve preliminary subdivision plans without review by either the City Council or the Board of Adjustment except in the following situations in accordance with Sec.
+10.1.8: - i.
+The preliminary subdivision plan is within a Historic Overlay District or of a designated Historic Landmark; - ii.
 The preliminary subdivision plan is located in a -MPOD, other than single-unit living lots; or - iii.
 A Variance Request is filed. - b.
 After an application has been determined complete, Development Services shall give notice of pending review in accordance with Sec.
 10.1.8.
 If subsequent to the filing of a completed application, a waiver from the Board of Adjustment is requested, Development Services shall give notice of the requested waiver in accordance with Sec.
-10.1.8. - c.
-In reviewing the preliminary subdivision plan, Development Services shall consult with the Public Utilities, City Planning, Engineering
+10.1.8.